Revealed: The Cat Fleas Life-Cycle

 What Do Cat Flea Larvae Look Like?

-The distinctive features of cat flea larvae are the brown head with a couple of small antennae, followed by thirteen body segments and two projections from the rear end called anal struts.
+At this stage of the fleas life-cycle, larvae will have distinctive features.
+Cat flea larvae have a brown head with a couple of small antennae, followed by thirteen body segments and two projections from the rear end called anal struts.

 Larvae are big enough to be seen relatively easily by the naked eye because they grow to 5mm long.